 You can’t go to Northern Ireland without spending at least a day in Belfast.
 This city has a great vibe.
 It’s claim to fame … it’s where the Titanic was built, and if peace prevails, I expect Belfast will someday be a major player in Ireland’s tourism industry.

 Take the kids to the top of the dome at Victoria Square for a cool 360 degree view of the city.
-Or go for a spin on the Wheel of Belfast.
-Each ride lasts about 12 minutes and provides great city views.

 If you haven’t done it already, eat fish & chips.
 Remember, you are technically in the United Kingdom.
 Ask the locals where they go and you won’t be disappointed.
 We discovered a great place in Belfast called Bishop’s, and I’ll admit we ate there more than once.
 OK … maybe more than twice.
 But we burned it all off crossing bridges, climbing rocks and chasing sheep.